AndyGura/gg-web-engine/README.md

 - The project intensively uses [rxjs](https://github.com/ReactiveX/rxjs)

 ## Status
-Pre-alpha experimental release.
+Experimental release.
 I'll be happy to see any feature requests and bug reports in the [Issues](https://github.com/AndyGura/gg-web-engine/issues) and [Pull Requests](https://github.com/AndyGura/gg-web-engine/pulls) are more than welcome.
 This project is initialized with parts of my own attempt to implement replica of old NFS game [The Need For Speed Web](https://tnfsw.guraklgames.com/) (far from final version), by the way it was using cannon.js